Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: RESULTS OF SIMULATIONS

 \subsection{Simulation Data and Model Selection}

 We summarize the relevant physical parameters and symbols in Table \ref{tab:para_text}.
 We then give a brief explanation of the physical parameters and settings of the MHD simulations.
 More details are found in \citet{2012ApJ...759...35I}.
 The simulations assume converging \ion{H}{1} gas flows at 20\,km\,s$^{-1}$ which are initially in pressure equilibrium with the standard interstellar \ion{H}{1} having pressure of $pk_\mathrm{B}^{-1}=5.2\times 10^3$\,K\,cm$^{-3}$.
 The $x$-, $y$- and $z$-axes are taken as in Figure 2 of \citet{2012ApJ...759...35I} and the flow direction is parallel to the $x$-axis.
 The \ion{H}{1} gas flow is inhomogeneous and continuously enters into the box from the two opposite boundaries of a cube of (20\,pc)$^{3}$.
 In the interface of the converging flows turbulence is excited and the magnetic field is amplified.
 Formation of molecules such as H$_2$ formation on dust surfaces and CO formation via CH$_{2}^{+}$ with the effects of self/dust UV shielding are taken into account and radiative and collisional heating and atomic and molecular cooling are incorporated.
 The simulation data are provided as the three dimensional data cube with $512^{3}$ uniform pixels\footnote{\citet{2012ApJ...759...35I} made the simulations with dividing the numerical domain into $1024^3$ pixels but the data were provided at a factor-of-two lower resolution to reduce the data size.} and each pixel having a size of 0.04\,pc in each axis with the physical parameters as listed in Table \ref{tab:para_model}.
 The simulations are made over a timescale of 10\,Myrs, ten times the typical crossing timescale of the local \ion{H}{1} gas in the solar neighborhood.
 The total gas mass in the numerical domain increases with time.
-Figure \ref{fig:NHI-fH2} compares the distribution of \ion{H}{1} column density $N_{\text{H$\;$\sc{i}}}$ and the fraction of H$_2$, $f_\mathrm{H2}=2N_\mathrm{H2}/(2N_\mathrm{H2}+N_{\text{H$\;$\sc{i}}})$, where the integration was made for 10\,pc along the $y$-axis.
-Data at the four time steps, 0.3, 0.5, 1 and 3\,Myrs, are shown (see the physical parameters in Table \ref{tab:mass}).
-UV observations of $f_\mathrm{H2}$ toward extra-galactic sources \citep{2006ApJ...636..891G} are shown by open circles in each panel and are summarized in Table \ref{tab:fH2estimates}, where the number of observed sources for $f_\mathrm{H2}$ is limited to 19.
-We did not include Galactic OB stars which may be contaminated by localized gas \citep{2002ApJ...577..221R}, possibly causing unreliable $f_\mathrm{H2}$ values for the local ISM.
-The ranges of $N_{\text{H$\;$\sc{i}}}$ and $f_\mathrm{H2}$ are consistent with those of the synthetic data points, whereas the UV measurements are limited to $N_\mathrm{H2}= 10^{21}$\,cm$^{-2}$.
-The trend that $f_\mathrm{H2}$ increases with $N_{\text{H$\;$\sc{i}}}$ is consistent with the simulation data.
-Among the four time steps, we find the 0.5-Myr model shows the best presentation of the observations since the fraction of the data points included within a 95\% contour is the largest (14 out of 19).
-We shall use the 0.5-Myr model for the present analysis, whereas we do not exclude the 1.0-Myr model whose physical parameters are not significantly different from the 0.5-Myr model.
-Figure \ref{fig:histo_NHI} gives histograms of total column density $N_{\text{H$\;$\sc{i}}}+2N_\mathrm{H2}$ in the model and $N_{\text{H$\;$\sc{i}}}$ of the observations by \citet{2015ApJ...798....6F}\footnote{\citet{2015ApJ...798....6F} obtained \ion{H}{1} column densities assuming a linear relationship $N_{\text{H$\;$\sc{i}}}\propto \tau_{353}$ but we obtained total column densities by applying a nonlinear relationship $N_{\text{H$\;$\sc{i}}}+2N_\mathrm{H2}\propto \tau_{353}^{1/1.3}$ \citep{2017ApJ...838..132O}.}.
-As seen in Table \ref{tab:mass} the fraction of H$_2$ is negligibly small in the 0.5-Myr model.